Our Work Since 2004

 In 2017, in collaboration with leading experts in the DMD community, Charley’s Fund launched an initiative to tackle this issue.
 Of Mice and Measures (“OMAM”) is a collaborative, ongoing effort that brings together experts from academia and industry — currently more than 20 institutions are on board — to improve the decision-making process for which drugs should advance to clinical testing.
 OMAM grew out of our 2015 “Project Goldilocks” program, which explored a promising newer mouse model — the D2.B10-DMDmdx/J (‘D2/mdx’), hypothesized to recapitulate human disease better than the commonly used Bl10/mdx.
 The data generated by Project Goldilocks raised important questions, and OMAM is in the process of developing possible solutions.
 In 2017, we convened a scientific organizing committee, organized working groups, and collected and analyzed data in advance of a two-day workshop to discuss findings and next steps.
 The results of this work are presented in a workshop report (published here) and a WMS poster presented at the 2018 meeting in Argentina.

-Today, we are at the ‘tail end’ of finalizing design for a critical natural history study that will help gather key data about both the new D2/mdx mouse as well as the classic ‘gold-standard’ Bl10/mdx mouse.
-The goal is to capture this in new “SOP” and best practice documentation for the D2/mdx mouse as well as updated SOPs for the Bl10/mdx where appropriate.
+Today, we are at the ‘tail end’ of a critical natural history study designed and initiated as a result of this workshop to gather key data and establish updated guidance about both the new D2/mdx mouse as well as the classic ‘gold-standard’ Bl10/mdx mouse.
+The goal is to capture this in new “SOPs” and best practice documentation for the D2/mdx mouse as well as updated SOPs for the Bl10/mdx where appropriate.
 All this will be made available to the full DMD research community.

 Background + Problem